zahlio/scrapoxy/docs/standard/providers/digitalocean/index.rst

 =================== ============= ===================================================================================================================================
 Option              Default value Description
 =================== ============= ===================================================================================================================================
-token               none          Credentials for DigitalOcean region              none          DigitalOcean region (example: lon1) sshKeyName          none          Name of the SSH key size                none          Type of droplet name                Proxy         Name of the droplet imageName           none          Name of the image (for the proxy droplet)
+type                none          Must be **digitalocean** token               none          Credentials for DigitalOcean region              none          DigitalOcean region (example: lon1) sshKeyName          none          Name of the SSH key size                none          Type of droplet name                Proxy         Name of the droplet imageName           none          Name of the image (for the proxy droplet) max                 none          Maximum number of instances for this provider.
+If empty, there is no maximum.
 =================== ============= ===================================================================================================================================